Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-For many people, dividend stocks are an essential part of a balanced retirement portfolio.
-When you understand the dividend yield, you can visualize how much cash a company is returning to shareholders as a percentage of the share price.
+For many business owners and investors, dividend stocks are an essential part of a balanced retirement portfolio.
+When you understand a stock’s dividend yield, you can visualize how much cash a company is returning to shareholders as a percentage of the share price.
 Use this calculator to compute the annual dividend yield for an individual stock.

 Key Terms